Manual Underwriting Credit Guidelines On VA And FHA Loans

 - Lenders need to make sure all required payments have been made on time

-- Borrowers needs written permission from bankruptcy court trustee to enter into the mortgage transaction
+Borrowers need written permission from bankruptcy court trustee to enter into the mortgage transaction.

 FHA And VA Guidelines In Qualifying After Housing Event

-Getting a mortgage after short sale, Foreclosure or Deed in Lieu:
+Getting a mortgage after a short sale, Foreclosure or Deed in Lieu:

 - A Borrower is generally not eligible for a new FHA-insured Loan if the Borrower had a short sale, foreclosure or a DIL of foreclosure in the three-year period prior to the date of case number assignment